 Walking can be difficult when you have foot pain, which makes fitness a hard goal to pursue.
+Foot braces and supports are helpful when gait is painful.
 We recommend swimming as an excellent foot & fitness exercise.

 Through Monastery Health we can provide access to Nurse Practitioner, Medical Foot services and Kinesiology.
 The nurse practitioner is a diagnostic and treatment resource person, for those without a family doctor or who would like questions answered, health and/or prescription reviews.
 A nurse provides the medical foot services, which are primarily for the chronic foot conditions associated with diabetic and aging feet.
 Common issues include arthritis, bunions, corns, funghi, hammer toes, nail care and wound care.
 These conditions also respond really well to laser, which can extend post treatment comfort and mobility; and stimulate healing of damaged tissue.
 Of particular note is the considerable support in research and clinical media for low intensity laser in the management of diabetic foot neuropathy and arthritis.

 Our foot program is free-form.
 You can enter through any care provider, and that provider will look at your feet within their own scope of practice, but also with an eye out for problems that other providers can assist with.
 We will facilitate accumulation of best information regarding your pain or injury presentation, but will always support the treatment plan with which you feel meets your lifestyle and activity goals.